codio/site/source/docs/classes/unitmanagement/settings-info/updateunit.html.md

 ### Projects assigned to the class

 Individual units that were assigned from a regular project can be updated using the **Update unit** option.
-If you have added a unit from a course then you should use the **[Upgrade Course](/docs/classes/unitmanagement/upgradecourse/)** instead.
+If you have added a unit from a course then you should use the **[Update Course](/docs/classes/unitmanagement/upgradecourse/)** instead.

 Click on the 3 blue vertical dots and select **Update Unit**